jspieler/aesthema/README.md

 ## Contributing

-You create a nice colormap that you want to share with others?
+You created a nice colormap that you want to share with others?
 Awesome!
 Create a pull request and we will add it.